gillyware/gatekeeper/docs/usage/roles.md

     - [Get Verbose Roles for Model](#get-verbose-roles-for-model)
 - [Next Steps](#next-steps)

 A role is a named grouping of permissions.
-You can assign roles directly to any (configured) model and to any team.
-A model’s effective roles include those from roles assigned to it directly and from roles attached to its teams.
+You can assign roles directly to any (configured) model and any team.

+By default, created roles are active and not granted by default.
+'Active' means the role is actively granting access, and 'not granted by default' means a role must be explicitly assigned to models, either directly or through another entity directly assigned to the model.

+A model’s effective roles are the union of its roles granted by default, direct roles, and those inherited through its teams, excluding the roles directly denied from the model.
+Keep in mind, a model will effectively have no roles (granted by default, direct, or inherited) if the model is not using the `HasRoles` trait.

 Gatekeeper exposes a variety of role-related methods through its facade and `HasRoles` trait.
 This section documents each of them with accompanying code examples.